-If a new corporation purchases designated property from a person (seller) who wholly owns and controls the new corporation, the new corporation may be eligible for exemption.
+If a new corporation purchases, or has transferred to it, designated property from a person (seller) who wholly owns and controls the new corporation, the new corporation may be eligible for exemption.
 To be eligible, the following conditions must be met.

-- The designated property is purchased on, or before, the day the new corporation begins to carry on business. - The new corporation is an HST registrant at the time the designated property is purchased. - The designated property is used for commercial activity by the new corporation. - The seller paid or was exempt from the tax on designated property, HST or social service tax.
+- The designated property is purchased on or before the day the new corporation begins to carry on business. - The new corporation is a GST/HST registrant at the time the designated property is purchased. - The designated property is used for commercial activity by the new corporation. - The seller paid or was exempt from TDP, the provincial component of the HST or social service tax.